Tools

 Filesystem Read, write, list, search, and navigate files and directories

-Shell Execute arbitrary shell commands in the user’s environment
+Shell Execute synchronous and background shell commands

 Think Step-by-step reasoning scratchpad for planning and decision-making